-Some people continue the habit of "pre-booking" partners for dances later
+Some people make a habit of "pre-booking" partners for dances later

 in the evening.
-Many people consider it rude to do so for the whole evening.
+Many people consider it rude to do so for the whole event.

-For the most part, feel free to ask anyone of either sex to dance.
-CAVEAT:
+Feel free to ask anyone of any gender to dance.

 It is customary to dance with many different partners throughout the evening.

 If possible, try to partner at least one person with whom you have never

 danced before (SCD is all about meeting new people) - and of course, ask

 them their name and where they are from.